 The wide variety of accounts describing the government response to COVID-19 makes it difficult to succinctly depict it here.
-Fortunately, the Government Accountability Office (GAO) was charged with overseeing the implementation and execution of the money allocated as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and they have published bimonthly reports on its execution starting in June 2020.
-These reports are freely available to the public and go into detail about how effectively the government has implemented the COVID-19 relief acts passed by Congress.
+Fortunately, the Government Accountability Office (GAO) was charged with overseeing the implementation and execution of the money allocated as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and they have published bimonthly reports on its execution starting in June 2020.13 These reports are freely available to the public and go into detail about how effectively the government has implemented the COVID-19 relief acts passed by Congress.
 Even though the reports focus primarily on how funds have been obligated and expended, they still provide some insight into how effective the whole-of-government response has been.

-GAO published its most recent report on 28 January 2021, and the report highlights several areas that the organization found to be delinquent in previous reports, which still were not adequately addressed.
-Further, it identifies 13 new recommendations for executive action the government should take to improve the nation's response to the pandemic.
-As with the pandemic response plans described above, psychological and behavioral health were mentioned only a few times in more than 500 pages of text.
+GAO published its most recent report on 28 January 2021, and the report highlights several areas that the organization found to be delinquent in previous reports, which still were not adequately addressed.14 Further, it identifies 13 new recommendations for executive action the government should take to improve the nation's response to the pandemic.15 As with the pandemic response plans described above, psychological and behavioral health were mentioned only a few times in more than 500 pages of text.
 This further shows the lack of attention to mental health from the government and how it was more focused on reducing the spread of the virus than on other health impacts from it.

-One of the instances about psychological health focuses on the use of tele-health by the Department of Veterans Affairs (VA) to avoid face-to-face visits with their patients.
-This is one of the positive aspects of the report, in that the VA was already familiar with using telehealth to provide care to veterans, and with additional funding, it was able to expand that care without unneeded risk to the providers or the patients.
-This shows that at least one aspect of the government was dealing with mental health issues, and they had some success.
+One of the instances about psychological health focuses on the use of telehealth by the Department of Veterans Affairs (VA) to avoid face-to-face visits with their patients.
+This is one of the positive aspects of the report, in that the VA was already familiar with using telehealth to provide care to veterans, and with additional funding, it was able to expand that care without unneeded risk to the providers or the patients.16 This shows that at least one aspect of the government was dealing with mental health issues, and they had some success.

-Another instance where psychological health was deliberately accounted for as part of the CARES Act was additional resources to "mitigate the negative psychosocial impact of social isolation."
-While the act provided \$50 million for this initiative, it is only for Aging and Disability Resource Centers as part of the Older Americans Act of 1965, which means none of it went to the U.S. military.
-18 but it is only 0.17 percent of the total amount appropriated to HHS.
-Also, with mental health services sharing the funding with substance abuse services, one cannot be sure which aspect received more attention, substance abuse or mental health.
+Another instance where psychological health was deliberately accounted for as part of the CARES Act was additional resources to "mitigate the negative psychosocial impact of social isolation."17 While the act provided \$50 million for this initiative, it is only for Aging and Disability Resource Centers as part of the Older Americans Act of 1965, which means none of it went to the U.S. military.18

-The CARES Act funded various aspects of the Department of Health and Human Services (HHS), including the Substance Abuse and Mental Health Services Administration, which was appropriated \$425 million.
-As with the amount spent on the Aging and Disability Resource Centers, it seems like a lot,
+The CARES Act funded various aspects of the Department of Health and Human Services (HHS), including the Substance Abuse and Mental Health Services Administration, which was appropriated \$425 million.19 As with the amount spent on the Aging and Disability Resource Centers, it seems like a lot, but it is only 0.17 percent of the total amount appropriated to HHS.20 Also, with mental health services sharing the funding with substance abuse services, one cannot be sure which aspect received more attention, substance abuse or mental health.

-The GAO report acknowledges that its findings are incomplete and lists 103 areas in which it has ongoing work.
-Of these areas, several are noteworthy in that they will provide future information relevant to this topic.
+The GAO report acknowledges that its findings are incomplete and lists 103 areas in which it has ongoing work.21 Of these areas, several are noteworthy in that they will provide future information relevant to this topic.
 They include the military health system response to COVID-19, impacts on DOD maintenance depots, and behavioral health impacts.
 This at least shows that GAO understands the limitations of its work and is trying to gain a more complete picture of the impact of COVID-19.